Sonny Liston: Liston vs. Clay

 But by the sixth round his sight had cleared, and a clearly enraged Clay fought a blisteringly aggressive round landing numerous combination punches.

 Liston failed to answer the bell for the seventh round, and Clay was declared the winner by technical knockout.
 At that point, the fight was scored as even on the official scorecards.
 It was the first time since 1919—when Jack Dempsey defeated Jess Willard—that a world heavyweight champion had quit on his stool.
 Liston said he quit because of a shoulder injury.
 Dr. Alexander Robbins, chief physician for the Miami Beach Boxing Commission, diagnosed Liston with a torn tendon in his left shoulder.
 However, David Remnick, for his book King of the World: Muhammad Ali and the Rise of an American Hero, interviewed one of Liston's cornermen, who told him that Liston could have continued: "[The shoulder] was all BS.
 We had a return bout clause with Clay, but if you say your guy just quit, who is gonna get a return bout?
 We cooked up that shoulder thing on the spot."
 Hall of Fame matchmaker Teddy Brenner also disputed the shoulder injury, claiming he saw Liston use the same arm to throw a chair in his dressing room after the match.

 There is ample evidence that Liston did carry an injury to his left shoulder into the fight.
 Sports Illustrated writer Tex Maule wrote that Liston's shoulder injury was legitimate.
 He cited Liston's inability to lift his arm: "There is no doubt that Liston's arm was damaged.
 In the sixth round, he carried it at belt level so that it was of no help in warding off the right crosses with which Clay probed at the cut under his left eye."
 He also cited medical evidence: "A team of eight doctors inspected Liston's arm at St. Francis Hospital in Miami Beach and agreed that it was too badly damaged for Liston to continue fighting.
 The torn tendon had bled down into the mass of the biceps, swelling and numbing the arm."
 Those findings were confirmed in a formal investigation immediately after the fight by Florida State Attorney Richard Gerstein, who also noted that there was little doubt that Liston went into the fight with a sore or lame shoulder.
-Despite Liston carrying an injury and being undertrained, Clay stated in 1975 that the first fight with Liston was the toughest of his career.
+Despite Liston carrying an injury and being undertrained, Ali stated in 1975 that the first fight with Liston was the toughest of his career.